 A sale and purchase agreement (SPA) that is intended for company shares is commonly referred to as share purchase agreement.
 This legal contract sets out all terms and conditions which relate to company shares sale and purchase.

 The company shares purchase is the purchase of the operating business of a company.
 No existing contract of the company will change with a sale and purchase agreement.
-When a shareholder decides to sell shares that are owned by the said person, the shareholder achieves a full break with respect to his or her relationship with the business.
-As for the buyer of the company shares, it is expected that there will be some contractual promises regarding the company, which are also referred to as warranties, that continue to bind a shareholder, which is the seller, following the sale of the company shares.
+When a shareholder decides to sell shares, then the shareholder achieves a full break with the business.
+As for the buyer of the company shares, there can be some contractual promises regarding the company, which are also referred to as warranties, that continue to bind a shareholder, following the sale of the company shares.

 A typical company sale and purchase agreement deals with several important matters, including the following: